 NIUS Student Camps

 It maybe noted that the tradition of introducing undergraduate students to research in western countries is not new.
 Caltech (USA) for example has run the SURGE project since 1919.
 The Indian Institute of Technology (IITs) in India have initiated similar projects with IIT – Kanpur tying up with Caltech.
-The Kishore Vaigyanik Protasahan Yojana (KVPY) and the Jagdis Bose National Science Talent Search (JBNSTS) schemes also encourage its scholars to carry out research projects in summer.
+The Kishore Vaigyanik Protasahan Yojana (KVPY) and the Jagdish Bose National Science Talent Search (JBNSTS) schemes also encourage its scholars to carry out research projects in summer.
 In contrast to these schemes the budget outlay of NIUS is modest.
 It must also be noted that for five years since NIUS was launched (2004) there was no hostel, laboratory space and dedicated staff.
 The Olympiad cells of biology, chemistry and physics were asked to take up this task.
-Students have won laurels from thier parent institutes for work carried out under NIUS.
+Students have won laurels from their parent institutes for work carried out under NIUS.
 Several are now doing their PhDs in leading institutions.
 Many have acknowledged the positive influence of NIUS.
-To get glimpse of this click here.